 Specialist Experience and Skills

-I am a Qualified Teacher in Learning and Skills, with 24 years' experience teaching Maths, Science, English and ICT, preparing for exams including 11 +. study-skills, revision techniques, school subject catch-ups or interventions.
-I teach all ages from Primary level to GCSE and adults.
-I am trained and specialised in identifying additional learning needs, knowledge gaps and providing strategies to develop, support and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (from 11+ to GCSEs).
+I am trained and specialised in language and literacy, in assessing and supporting students with dyslexia, identifying additional or different learning needs including ADHD and autism, providing strategies to support students with SEN and speech and language delay, support and fast-track learners so that they can develop skills or acquire knowledge easily to achieve their learning goals or qualifications (from 11+ to GCSEs).
 This includes supporting learners with identified or unidentified learning needs and advising on exam access arrangements.

 How I work: I break sessions into sections and vary the tasks to address the different skills needing development.
 This ensures a productive session each time and helps maintain focus and attention.
 Sessions may cover quite a lot, depending on the needs and ability of the student, and if several subjects are covered.
 Small homework tasks are given for practice if requested, and parents advised, as well as any new observations and strategies taught.
 I can also liaise with schools or produce a list of ways teachers can implement strategies or support within day-to-day teaching and school life.
 I am very experienced in planning programmes of learning based on the needs of the young person, adapting and modifying as required.
-This can be for one or more subjects (English, Maths and/or Science) and subjects can be integrated, especially in developing language or literacy skills across most subjects KS2, 3 and 4.
+This can be for one or more subjects (English, Maths and/or Science for example) and subjects can be integrated, especially in developing language or literacy skills across most subjects KS2, 3 and 4.

 Sessions usually cover identifying new and better ways of working, developing the young person’s skills and personalising strategies to empower the young person to work confidently and independently.
 English and Maths are the most common priorities, generally, or working on particular sub-skills such as organising ideas, writing things down, improving presentation, expression or communication skills and teaching ways to be able to work better and more easily.
 I can also liaise with schools and produce a list of personalised strategies to help teachers and the school work more successfully with your child, with the aim that your child and their needs are better understood and feel supported.

 Study-skills and exam-technique sessions: I help students to understand potential barriers to their learning, and how they can overcome such barriers so that they can answer questions more effectively and precisely - to become a better learner with better grades and outcomes.
 Sometimes students find it challenging to know exactly how to interpret and answer questions.
 I help them to break questions down to make them more manageable, and then to answer questions accurately using the marking scheme.
-I present students with kstrategies to help them access exam papers, become more organised, prepared and independent so that they have ownership over their own learning.
+I present students with strategies to help them access exam papers, become more organised, prepared and independent so that they have ownership over their own learning.

 My experience boosting confidence and self-esteem: I am extremely empathetic and sensitive to the needs of learners.
 I am very observant and work both with the child and parents.
 Students feel understood and co-operate well with me.
 From the outset they receive positive feedback, suggestions and new strategies to make learning and completing tasks easier for them.
 Initial screening are not formal tests, but observing how a student works – and I will help them as required!
 Out of this new strategies and better ways of working are identified and shared with the young person, who then realises they can do tasks.
 Further practice is given, short homework tasks and reminders, and very quickly their levels of confidence and self-esteem rise.